Critically examining the Domain Generalizability of Facial Expression Recognition models: Acknowledgment

-We acknowledge the use of different FER datasets, including the IASLab\footnote{Development of the Interdisciplinary Affective Science Laboratory (IASLab) Face Set was supported by the National Institutes of Health Director’s Pioneer Award (DP1OD003312) to Lisa Feldman Barrett.
-More information is available online at www.affective-science.org.}.
-We also acknowledge Jing Lin and Deng Jingyuan for their help on an earlier version of this project.
+This project was supported by the National Research Foundation Singapore and DSO National Laboratories under the AI Singapore Programme (AISG Award No: AISG2-RP-2020-016), and a National University of Singapore Start-Up Grant to DCO.
+We thank Kong Yan San, Jonathon Soh, Jing Lin, and Deng Jingyuan for their help on an earlier version of this project.
+We acknowledge the use of different facial expression recognition datasets, including the IASLab\footnote{Development of the Interdisciplinary Affective Science Laboratory (IASLab) Face Set was supported by the National Institutes of Health Director’s Pioneer Award (DP1OD003312) to Lisa Feldman Barrett.
+More information is available online at www.affective-science.org.}, in accordance with their EULAs.